Duration: Three Weeks

 Our potty training and crate training boot camp gets your puppy started on a training schedule for eating, playing, crate training, as well as a potty training schedule that includes frequent potty breaks.
 Our goal is prevention and being proactive.
 The more your puppy potties outside and the fewer accidents that occur, the quicker the puppy learns that pottying is for outside.

-Week 1: Puppies in the training program are started on potty and crate training at 7 weeks of age.
-They are given scheduled play times with our trainers and a fellow training mates where they are introduced to using the doggie door for pottying outside.
+Week 1: Puppies in the training program are given scheduled play times with our trainers and fellow training mates where they are introduced to using the doggie door for pottying outside.
+They will have unlimited access to the doggie door so that they can work on all of their pottying being outside.
 In the training area, they are also given access to a crate, so that they may begin to get familiar with it, go in on their own and most importantly feel comfortable with it.
-During this week, training puppies will continue to spend time with their littermates when they are not working with our trainers.

-Week 3: Potty breaks start!
-Unlimited access to the doggie door stops this week.
-Puppies will start taking potty breaks and learn to "hold it" in between breaks.
+Week 3: Puppies will continue with potty breaks and learn to "hold it" in between breaks.
 We start with 35-45 minute intervals for potty breaks.
 The reason for such frequent potty breaks is PREVENTION!
 The more the puppy potties outside, the more the puppy will understand that pottying is for outside and continue to do it.
 The time between potty breaks increases as puppy shows reliability.
 Puppies are taught to go out the same door to the same "potty spot" which helps puppies understand what the "potty break" is all about.
 They will continue to have several scheduled crate times each day.
 Crate times will be increased to an hour in duration.
 They will be well on their way to being past the “crying it out” phase that occurs with crate training and will be more reliable with “holding it” when in their crate.

 Graduation Day and Beyond: Puppies will have a lot of potty training under their belts.
 They will be very sure of themselves and their potty training skills and will be ready to transfer those skills to their new home!
-Families should plan to continue a potty schedule for continued success Practice crate times should be continued Some form of space restriction (a puppy playpen, restricting puppy to one room at a time etc).
+Puppies will be very reliable with understanding that pottying is for outside, which is a huge head start for them as well as their family!
+Families should plan to continue a potty schedule for continued success.
+Practice crate times should be continued.
+Some form of space restriction (a puppy playpen, restricting puppy to one room at a time etc) for the first few days - week is encouraged as well.

 In addition to the training, the puppies will be kept up to date on their vaccinations and de-worming, and fed a high quality puppy food at no additional cost.
 We will start your puppy on flea and tick treatments at eight weeks of age.